Underrepresented Graduate Students in Psychology

 - UGSP Brown Bag Committee

-This committee organizes a lecture series that is open to all graduate students.
-These talks are given by faculty members and post-doctoral students from underrepresented backgrounds or whose research focuses on diversity issues.
-Each Brown Bag lecture includes both a research presentation and a career development component.
+This committee organizes talks given by faculty members from underrepresented backgrounds or whose research focuses on diversity issues.
 This speaker series allows graduate students to network with prominent faculty members from underrepresented groups, hopefully fostering a sense social connectedness and community within the Psychology Department.

 This committee organizes panels for undergraduate students to learn about various aspects of the graduate student experience.
-We hope to galvanize interest in graduate school by offering examples of successful underrepresented students from their own university.
-We also hope that this will provide undergraduates with the opportunity to connect with graduate students so they feel comfortable asking questions about diversity in graduate school.
+We hope to galvanize interest in grad school by offering examples of successful underrepresented students and providing undergrads the opportunity to connect with graduate students so they feel comfortable asking questions about diversity in graduate school.

 - UGSP Social Committee

-The Social Committee plans and coordinates various events each year, typically off campus.
-Our goal in organizing these events is to foster a sense of community among UGSP members.
+The Social Committee plans and coordinates events throughout year.
+Our goal is to foster a sense of community among UGSP members.
 It is a chance for students to interact with people that come from diverse backgrounds who share similar experiences.